MicrosoftDocs/SupportArticles-docs/support/sql/performance/query-slow-database-application-fast-ssms.md

 - Use XEvent or [SQL Trace](/sql/relational-databases/sql-trace/sql-trace) to see the duration and elapsed time of a query (event class `SQL:StmtCompleted`, `SQL:BatchCompleted`, or `RPC:Completed`).

-The time difference between the queries could be caused by one application in a different network, and there could be a network delay.
+In some cases the time difference between the queries could be caused by one application running in a different network or the application itself.
 When you compare the execution on the server, you're comparing how long the queries took to run on the server.

 ## Step 3: Check SET options for each connection